 Basically, the vertebrae grow unevenly, producing dips and shallows.
 This may cause the vertebrae to become wedged, particularly the lower thoracic, leading to a hunched posture.

 It develops during the growing years and during this time may cause pain, stiffness and a postural concern.
 Teens may also develop a self-manipulating or cracking habit to try and deal with the pain.

 Once the growing years are over most are left with a hunch, forward head posture, sway back and stiffness.

 As for the cause, no one really knows.
 We think genetic, maybe even related to a condition called Marfans.

 Diagnosis is best on x-ray and in my experience, early detection is the key to successful management in later life.

 Treatment includes Chiropractic spinal manipulation either manually or using precise adjusting tools like the Neuro-mechanical Adjusting Instrument or Activator.

 In addition, posture correction aids like the Posture Medic and Posture Pole along with posture correction exercises are important.

-In later life the goal is maintain mobility which can be challenging.
+In later life, the goal is to maintain mobility which can be challenging.
 From time to time my older Scheuermann patients complain of acute spasm due to the chronic immobility in their lower spines.

 So, if your teenager is complaining about an achy, stiff spine and trying to stretch and crack to get relief it’s worth visiting your local Chiro and getting an x-ray done.